calvingtf/CS172-Information-Retrieval/assignment-2---retrieval/README.md

 ### Made a few global variables
 term_Index is a hashmap that maps terms to term IDs

-doc_Index is a hashamp that maps document names to doc IDs
+doc_Index is a hashamp that maps doc IDs to Doc_Node's

+doc_Info is a hashmap that maps doc IDS to document names

 term_Info is a hashmap that maps term IDs to Term_Node's

 stop_words is a hashset of words

 ## Assignment Parts
-### Part 1
-Check repeated documents

-New document ID

-Check to be deleted

-Lowercase the words

-Remove underscores

-Process the text string

-For each token match

-Remove apostrophe

-Remove stop-words

-Stemming

-Add the token to our list.

-### Part 2
-Create tokens

-Match the unique term within the ID, and if the token is not in the term_index, then you would add

-Set up the term_info

-Add the to term_info

-Add distinct terms to doc_Index

-Add total words to doc_Index

-### Part 3
+### Vector Space Model
+Binary weights

+Cosine Similarity

+### Write to disk
-The file read_index.py uses argparse library to help with the command parsing
+The file VSM.py uses argparse library to help with the command parsing

 Should the `--write` flag be found, enable writing to disk

-Should either the `--term` or `--doc` flag be found, run process_commands()

-### Part Extra Credit
-Within function write_to_disk()

-Build term_index.txt

-Save a byte_counter and offset, loop through each term_node in term_Index

-Loop through each posting_node in the posting_list from term_node

-Loop through each position in posting_node's list

-Build term_info.txt

-While in the term loop, write to file with the offset saved

-Build docids.txt

-Build termidis.txt

 ## Completion
-We attempted all parts of the extra credit, including stemming.
+We attempted the Vector Space Model with binary weights